Compare base fares from $1.75 • Per-mile rates from $1.40 • Updated 2026

 Save ~$0.35/ride

 How much does an Uber or Lyft cost in Washington, DC?
 UberX base fares in Washington start at $1.85 plus $1.45/mile and $0.28/minute.
 Lyft starts at $1.75 plus $1.40/mile and $0.26/minute.
 Standard taxi fares begin at $3.50 with $2.16/mile.
 Based on current rate cards, Lyft offers the lowest base fare in Washington.
-Actual prices vary with distance, time of day, and surge demand.
-Compare all options below to find the cheapest ride for your specific route.
+Treat these as planning numbers: distance, traffic, and surge all move the final price.
+The breakdown below shows every service tier side by side.

 | Service | Base Fare | Per Mile | Per Min | Booking Fee | Minimum |